felipelerena/havaiana/havaiana/docs/index.rst

 Welcome to Havaiana's documentation!
 =================================

-Havaiana is a dynamic web interface for Ojota.
+Havaiana is a dynamic web interface for Ojota (http://ojota.rtfd.org).

 Havaiana is Free Software! you can check the code at http://bitbucket.org/felipelerena/havaiana